Randa-Lakab/Iris-flower-classifier-3D/README.md

 •Add support for more distance metrics (Manhattan, Minkowski, etc.)

-Build a simple GUI with Tkinter/Streamlit
+•Build a simple GUI with Tkinter/Streamlit

 Deploy as a small web app for online classification